 The tour includes a pleasant walk through the Catherine garden to the wing of the Catherine palace where in 1811, the Tsar Alexander I opened a privileged school for noble boys - the Lyceum.
 Alexander Pushkin (12 years old) was admitted to the Lyceum as a first course student and spent 6 years there.
 He was recognised as the first poet of Russia at the age of 15.
 On June 6th, 1974, the day of Pushkin's 175th Jubilee, the Lyceum was opened as a Memorial Museum.

 The Lyceum tour is very special.
 It features the original library, classrooms, music and fencing rooms, physics study, dormitories and teachers' rooms.
 You will learn about the "sacred fraternity" of the students and their reverent and special attitude to the teachers.
-The Big Hall shows the important events in the life of the students such as the grand opening of the Lyceum on the 19th of October, 1811, and a legacy of promotion examinations and graduation parties.
+The Big Hall yells about the important events in the life of the students such as the grand opening of the Lyceum on the 19th of October, 1811, promotion examinations and graduation parties.
 You will also see the original Manifesto on the establishment of the school, the original Lyceum Diploma and Charter.

 These two half-day tours can be easily combined into an 8 hours tour of Pushkin's Life and Work.
 We hope this time spent with Russia's greatest poet, Alexander Pushkin will remain most memorable and enrich your perspective of Russian life, culture and national character.

 Combine this tour with others to make your own custom St Petersburg sightseeing tour.
 Call us for details